padrigon-lynbert/padrigon-lynbert/README.md

 ```
   I am already part of the largest club in the world: the rare-church-going christians.
-  Never broken a promise, 100% keeping streak.
-Credibility intact.. unlike the bodies I leave in my wake.
   Currently focused on growth.
 Relationships aren’t a priority.
-But I won’t avoid trying, I am not a monk.
+But I won’t avoid trying.
+  I kept the people that protected me when I'm not in the room.
+One of them is my brother now.
   A great friend too, decades-long friend to some.
-Definitely a keeper -in which many are behind my locker.
+Definitely a keeper -of which many are behind my locker.
   All men are lizards beneath their civilized skin.
 I am the fucking lizard king.
 Name is Barney.
 Hello, friend!
-  I kept the people that protected me when I'm not in the room.
-One of them is my brother now.
+  Never broken a promise although I rarely make one, 100% keeping streak.
+Credibility intact.. unlike the bodies I leave in my wake.
 ```
 <br>
 <details>
 <summary>repo</summary>
-	<br>My repos are there many good (hosted softwares) are private, but you can probably see at least hundreds of my public repos. (you may see the IPYNB thing dominating the whole codebase, in most 		cases these are what my public repository is all about actually, its just a testing ground (that's why i have no single repo pinned).
-If not a technical one, you may think of IPYNB 	as  a box for python codes).
+	<br>My repos are there many good (hosted softwares) are private, but you can probably see at least hundreds of my public repos. (this is just a testing ground (that's why i have no single repo pinned)
 </details>

 __Contacts:__ +639817990642, padrigonlynbert@gmail.com